 Deficit 3,072

 Year 2014

 Revenue

 Fees 3,196 3,927

 Non-fees 731 3,921 86.45

-income 731
+income 751

-Expense Expense
+Expense 7,322

-Deficit Deficit
+Deficit 3,395

 Year 201 5

 Revenue

 Fees 4,043 5,034

-Non-fees 991 3,034 39.27
+Non-fees 991 5,054 39.27

-income 991 67.2,
+income 991

 Expense 7,011

 Deficit 1,977

 - 101. We observed that during the last five years, the deficit as a percentage of revenue has not shown a consistent pattern.
-In 2015, the Hague Union had a deficit amounting to 39.27 per cent of its income, which was a marked improvement over its previous year's deficit amounting to 86.45 per cent of the 2014 income. - Development of the Hague System, for a flat increase in the basic fee or a designation- tied basic fee.
+In 2015, the Hague Union had a deficit amounting to 39.27 per cent of its income, which was a marked improvement over its previous year's deficit amounting to 86.45 per cent of the 2014 income. - 102.
+The IB had proposed, in the fifth session of the Working Group on the Legal Development of the Hague System, for a flat increase in the basic fee or a designation- tied basic fee.
 The Working Group concluded (November 2015) that on the basis of the comments and instructions of the Working Group, detailed scenarios for a sustainable fee structure would be provided by the IB to be discussed in the sixth session of the Working Group.
 We observed that no such sustainable fee structure was proposed by the IB in the sixth meeting of the Working Group, instead discussion was mostly on amending Rule 14 of the Common Regulations to ensure payment of at least the basic fee corresponding to one design before completing formal examination.
 As such, the basic fee and the renewal fee remained unrevised for the past 20 years even though the Hague System has sustained deficits consistently, and the projection by the Chief Economist did not foresee a surplus under the current fee structure even by 2019. - 103.
 The Management replied that considering the highly speculative nature of the fee revision exercise, it was decided to halt the exercise until the System had stabilized itself.
 The Programme and Budget Committee foresees a deficit for the Hague Union of some CHF 3.9 million for the 2016/17 biennium.
 The Management feared that discussion on the revision of the basic fee would cause an unnecessary negative publicity and scare away new users.
 Regarding non-revision of fee in the last 20 years, the Management stated that due to availability of the European Unregistered Design as of 2012 and then of the European Registered Design as of 2013, the Hague System lost its competitiveness as these two systems provided protection across the European Union.